Research and Evidence

 Published in PLOS ONE | DOI:10.1371/journal.pone.0127370

-Osteopathic treatment reduced significantly the number of days of hospitalization and is cost-effective on a large cohort of preterm infants.
+This large randomised controlled trial identified that osteopathic treatment reduced the number of days of hospitalization and is cost-effective on a large cohort of preterm infants

 - Spinal manipulations for tension-type headaches: a systematic review of randomized controlled trials.